nautobot/nautobot-app-golden-config/docs/navigating-sot-agg.md

 The Source of Truth Aggregation feature uses several key components:

-* A single GraphQL query which aggregates device data.
+* A GraphQL query, per settings instance, which aggregates device data.
 * A facility to modify data with a "transposer" function.
 * Nautobot's config context feature and policy engine.
 * Nautobot's native git platform.